-HELP Humane Society is a 501(c)(3) corporation committed to ending the suffering and killing of homeless, abused and neglected animals by rescuing, sheltering, rehabilitating and seeking forever families for these animals and educating the public on ...
+HELP Humane is a 501(c)(3) corporation committed to ending the suffering and killing of homeless, abused and neglected animals by rescuing, sheltering, rehabilitating and seeking forever families for these animals and educating the public on proper p...
 Read more

 HELP Humane was incorporated in 1996 and received non-profit status in March 1998.
 We are composed of a hard working group of dedicated volunteers who until 2005 worked solely out of foster homes.
 Even without a facility we took in over 200 animals in 2004 and provided them with love, shelter, food, and vet care until loving permanent homes were found.
 We are a true no-kill shelter.